tenzir/tenzir/web/blog/tenzir-v4.4/index.md

 Besides the new operators, I would like to highlight the following changes:

+- **Live Exports:** Start your pipeline with `export --live` to get all events in one pipeline as they are imported.

 - **Blob Type:** We've added a new `blob` type that allows you to handle binary data.
 Use the `blob` type over the `string` type for binary payloads that are not UTF8-encoded.